-Individual Shareholders holding securities in demat mode with NSDL.

-- 1. Existing IDeAS user can visit the e-Services website of NSDL Viz. https://eservices.nsdl.com either on a Personal Computer or on a mobile.
-On the e-Services home page click on the "Beneficial Owner" icon under "Login" which is available under 'IDeAS' section, this will prompt you to enter your existing User ID and Password.
-After successful authentication, you will be able to see e-Voting services under Value added services.
-Click on "Access to e-Voting" under e-Voting services and you will be able to see e-Voting page.
-Click on company name or e-Voting service provider i.e. NSDL and you will be re-directed to e-Voting website of NSDL for casting your vote during the remote e-Voting period or joining virtual meeting & voting during the meeting. - 2.
-If you are not registered for IDeAS e-Services, option to register is available at https://eservices.nsdl.com.
-Select "Register Online for IDeAS Portal" or click at https://eservices.nsdl.com/SecureWeb/ IdeasDirectReg.isp - 3.
-Visit the e-Voting website of NSDL.
-Open web browser by typing the following URL: https://www.evoting.nsdl.com/ either on a Personal Computer or on a mobile.
-Once the home page of e-Voting system is launched, click on the icon "Login" which is available under 'Shareholder/ Member' section.
-A new screen will open.
-You will have to enter your User ID (i.e. your sixteen digit demat account number hold with NSDL), Password/OTP and a Verification Code as shown on the screen.
-After successful authentication, you will be redirected to NSDL Depository site wherein you can see e-Voting page.
-Click on company name or e-Voting service provider i.e. NSDL and you will be redirected to e-Voting website of NSDL for casting your vote during the remote e-Voting period or joining virtual meeting & voting during the meeting. - Shareholders/Members can also download NSDL Mobile App "NSDL Speede" facility by scanning the QR code mentioned below for seamless voting experience.
+A) Login method for e-Voting and joining virtual meeting for Individual shareholders holding securities in demat mode holding securities in demat mode are allowed to vote through their demat account maintained with Depositories and DPs.
+Shareholders are advised to update their mobile number and email Id in their demat accounts in order to access e-Voting user can visit the e-Services website of NSDL Viz. nsdl.com either on a Personal Computer or on a mobile. es home page click on the "Beneficial Owner" icon under available under 'IDeAS' section, this will prompt you to enter r ID and Password.
+After successful authentication, you will be ng services under Value added services.
+Click on "Access to e-Voting services and you will be able to see e-Voting page. y name or e-Voting service provider i.e. NSDL and you I to e-Voting website of NSDL for casting your vote during the period or joining virtual meeting & voting during the meeting.

+sistered for IDeAS e-Services, option to register is available es.nsdl.com.
+Select "Register Online for IDeAS Portal" or ervices.nsdl.com/SecureWeb/ IdeasDirectReg.jsp website of NSDL.
+Open web browser by typing the following w.evoting.nsdl.com/ either on a Personal Computer or on a home page of e-Voting system is launched, click on the icon available under 'Shareholder/ Member' section.
+A new screen ill have to enter your User ID (i.e. your sixteen digit demat hold with NSDL), Password/OTP and a Verification Code as een.
+After successful authentication, you will be redirected to site wherein you can see e-Voting page.
+Click on company g service provider i.e. NSDL and you will be redirected to of NSDL for casting your vote during the remote e-Voting virtual meeting & voting during the meeting.

+mbers can also download NSDL Mobile App "NSDL Speede" g the QR code mentioned below for seamless voting experience.

-NSDL Mobile App is available on
+p is available on Google Play